Galope-Jhean/Calculator-App/README.md

 ### This is a simple program I created using C++.

-A Calculator with a modern design
+A Calculator with a modern design inspired by</br>
+one of the challenges from frontendmentor.io

 This app can basically do anything a simple calculator would do